 Your vested interest and understanding of the situation are important and this should be clear early in the conversation.
 Models such as DESC build this in.
 If you are not clear about something, ask and listen.
 Stick to what was observed.
 And as mentioned earlier, know whether you want to focus on an action, a pattern of behaviours or consequences.

 “When we talk about patterns of behaviour, people will typically ask for an example.
 You are obliged to give examples- but if somebody is behaving defensively be prepared for them to then pull the example apart (challenge facts, bring in new information that may or may not be relevant, argue it was a unique situation).
-Your task is to listen, learn AND keep the conversation focussed on the pattern and no single event or action.”
+Your task is to listen, learn AND keep the conversation focussed on the pattern, not on single events or actions.”

 Believe in change, support change